Jason2Brownlee/QuakeBotArchive/research/essays/b33_fbca.md

 ## Release Timeline

+This is reconstructed and about as accurate as I can make it based on files located to-date.

+* FBCA 0.97, fbca097kt.zip, March 03 2003

 * FBCA 0.98 Release 1, fbca098kt.zip, April 20 2003
 * FBCA 0.98 Release 2, fbca098kt.zip, May 29 2003